bleds1/sba/content/posts/2022-02-19-shelby-brothers.md

 ![Image](/2022-02-19-shelby-brothers/tommy-peaky-blinders-oil-steve-beadle-art.png)
 ![Image](/2022-02-19-shelby-brothers/john-peaky-blinders-oil-steve-beadle-art.png)

-Close ups of some Shelby brothers from Peaky Blinders in oils & colour pencil on paper.
+Close ups crops of the Shelby brothers from Peaky Blinders.
+I painted these lads in oils & colour pencil on paper.
+I think I've finally excepted that you can quite reasonably paint with oils on paper in a sketchbook.
+Sometimes it can feel like a big block of resistance - the idea that we have to stretch, prime and prepare a surface or canvas for working with oil.
+It's not really the case.
+I made these in a budget sketchbook with just a quick wash of Gesso to prime the surface.
+Of course you will need to keep the sketchbook pinned open until it's dry.

-## Related Posts
+## Related

 [Oil Studies of Elders](/posts/2023-04-11-oil-studies-of-elders/)